-- Check whether Num Lock is off.
-Try changing it. - If you've forgotten your password, have your OmniBook and proof of purchase at hand and call Hewlett-Packard at the phone number in the Support and Service booklet or in OmniBook Support in the online OmniBook Library.
+- · Check whether Num Lock is off.
+Try changing it. - If you've forgotten your password, have your OmniBook at hand and call Hewlett-Packard at the phone number in the Support and Service booklet or in OmniBook Support in the online OmniBook Library.